 - inaugural lectures

-any other form of research output which can be technically loaded to the repository.
-This would exclude software programs and websites, for example.
+- any other form of research output that can be technically loaded to the repository

 The Library makes available copies of journal articles and chapters of textbooks cited on reading lists through Readings Online which can also be linked through from the LMS.
 Access is limited to University of Melbourne staff and students.